timpending/somvista/README.md

 # Project Constraints
 You must successfully complete a capstone project that adheres to the following guidelines.
 Your project must:

-* Be sufficiently unique in the cohort
+* √ Be sufficiently unique in the cohort
-* Have client-side functionality
+* √ Have client-side functionality
-* Client-side code may use jQuery, React, Angular etc...
+* √ Client-side code may use jQuery, React, Angular etc...
+*  ^^ May need to do React, more JS for interactivity.
 * Client-side code may be part of Express, or a separate repo

 * Have server-side functionality

 * Server-side code may be in Rails, Node/Express, PHP, Python, Go etc..

 * Server-side code must include some kind of persistence - PostgreSQL, Mongo, Redis etc...

 * Look decent - either using custom CSS or uniquely modified Bootstrap / Semantic

 * Be deployed and ready to demo by the provided deadline

-* Have some sort of API integration (email, maps, stocks, text messages, physical devices etc...)
+* √ Have some sort of API integration (email, maps, stocks, text messages, physical devices etc...)

-* The ideal project has functionality visible to non-logged-in users (easier for employers to see).
+* √ The ideal project has functionality visible to non-logged-in users (easier for employers to see).

 The more creative the better!
 Anything from card/board games to highly-specific financial apps or apps you wished you had in previous jobs or other situations are all good candidates.